Tampa Bay Real Estate Market Report 2025

 The biggest shift for sellers was competition.

-1. Correct pricing from day one
+1. Pricing correctly from day one

 Looking Ahead to 2026

-• More balanced than the 2021–2023 era
+More balanced than the 2021–2023 boom

-• Highly location-specific
+Highly location-specific

-• Sensitive to interest rate movement
+Sensitive to mortgage rate movement

 Want a Hyper-Local Market Breakdown?

-Tampa Bay averages only tell part of the story.
-Neighborhood-level data often paints a very different picture.
-If you’d like a custom market snapshot for your zip code, waterfront vs. non-waterfront, or a specific price range, we’re happy to provide one.
+If you’d like a custom market snapshot for your neighborhood or price range, we’re happy to provide one.

 Sources & Data References